 You are invited to join a group of Truman students who are taking challenging, exciting courses in the Honors Scholar Program.
-Truman’s Honors Scholar Program is available to EVERY student who meets our University’s highly selective admission standards.
-Instead of the introductory-level courses in Liberal Arts & Sciences disciplines, Honors Scholar students can select from a list of courses that explore in-depth topics or encourage a more sophisticated viewpoint.
+Truman’s Honors Scholar Program is available to each student who meets our University’s highly selective admission standards.
+Instead of the introductory-level courses in liberal arts and sciences disciplines, Honors Scholar students can select from a list of courses that explore in-depth topics that encourage a more sophisticated viewpoint.

 See the list of Honors Scholar courses

 - Excel with A’s and B’s in the Honors Scholar courses you have selected and earn at least a 3.5 GPA in those five courses.

 - Emerge on graduation day with Honors Scholar recognition on your diploma and transcript, an Honors Scholar medal from Truman, and the satisfaction of completing a rigorous selection of courses in a variety of areas.